openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

 Define Divided Course-Wide Discussion Topics
 ======================================================

-This procedure shows how to configure the Brainstorming and Announcements course-wide discussion topics (from the example in :ref:`Identifying Private CourseWide Discussion Topics`) so that they are divided by cohort.
+This procedure describes how you configure the Brainstorming and Announcements course-wide discussion topics (from the example in :ref:`Identifying Private CourseWide Discussion Topics`) so that they are divided by cohort.

 On the Studio **Advanced Settings** page, details of the two topics appear as follows in the **Discussion Topic Mapping** field.
-You use the ID for each discussion topic to identify it in the steps that follow.

 .. code::